eduNEXT/drydock/drydock_backups/README.rst

 Drydock-backuyps
 ================

 This is a tutor plugin used to easily store backups of mysql and mongodb databases through k8s cronjobs.
-It backup the databases and stores them in a bucket.
+It backups the databases and stores them in a bucket.

 This plugin assumes that the destination bucket is already created and that the credentials to access it are already configured (Works with S3 and Minio buckets indicating his endpoint url through `BACKUP_CUSTOM_STORAGE_ENDPOINT`).